lk340/PokeBlox/README.md

 - [ ] Make sure the game is visually appealing
 - [ ] Include project into resume
 - [ ] Put project into personal site
+- [ ] Take screenshot of game screen and import into GitHub README.md

 ## Bonus Features
 - [ ] Add a physics API to make the game more visually appealing